 Earlier this week, we explored the speed at which AI is approaching human intelligence.
 The maths produced some pretty stunning conclusions.
 In just over 40 years, we could be face-to-face with a machine that’s as intelligent as a human being.
+The AI revolution is upon us.

 A machine with the all-round smarts of a human is a pretty shocking thought.
 But progress won’t stop there.
 There’s no reason to assume that humans are the most intelligent thing that could ever exist.
 In fact, it’s far more likely that AI will continue getting smarter – overtaking humans at a breathtaking pace.